andregrillo/cordova-outsystems-ibeacon/README.md

 Use the same identifier when the beacon was created.
 Use the word "disabled" in the EnterMessage or ExitMessage strings.

-Disabling the "Enter" notifications only:
+Disabling the "Enter" notifications (only "exit" messages will be sent):
 ```
 cordova.plugins.locationManager.setNotificationMessage(["beaconOnTheMacBooksShelf", "JustLeft", "19.09.2020-14:00", "19.09.2020-14:45", "", "disabled", "Goodbye!", "Thank you for your preference!"]);

 ```

-Disabling the "Exit" notifications only:
+Disabling the "Exit" notifications (only "enter" messages will be sent):
 ```
 cordova.plugins.locationManager.setNotificationMessage(["beaconOnTheMacBooksShelf", "JustArrived", "19.09.2020-14:00", "19.09.2020-14:45", "Hello!", "Welcome to our great Hospital!", "", "disabled"]);